• Skip to content

 It’s important to keep eating well and doing moderate physical activity after the birth.
 This will give you more energy to care for your new baby.

-There are a couple of other ways to get to a healthy weight.
+If you’re overweight or obese after giving birth, there are a couple of other ways to get to a healthy weight.

 Breastfeed